Charles H. Ramsey

 Nominated by Jerry Ratcliffe, Temple University & Wesley Skogan, Northwestern University

-Charles H. Ramsey was appointed Police Commissioner of the Philadelphia Police Department on January 7, 2008 by Mayor Michael Nutter and served until his retirement in 2016.
-A native of Chicago, Illinois, Commissioner Ramsey served in the Chicago Police Department for nearly three decades in a variety of assignments.
+Charles H. Ramsey was appointed Police Commissioner of the Philadelphia Police Department on January 7, 2008, by Mayor Michael A. Nutter.
+He retired in January 2016 after serving eight years as Commissioner and leading the fourth largest police department in the nation with over 6,600 sworn members and 830 civilian members.
+A native of Chicago, Illinois, Commissioner Ramsey began his career in the Chicago Police Department, serving for nearly three decades in a variety of assignments.
 He began his career in 1968, at the age of 18, as a Chicago Police cadet.
-He became a police officer in February 1971, and was promoted through the ranks, eventually serving as commander of patrol, detectives and narcotics units.
-In 1994, he was named Deputy Superintendent of the Bureau of Staff Services, where he managed the department’s education and training, research and development, labor affairs, crime prevention and professional counseling functions.
+He became a police officer in February 1971 and was promoted through the ranks, eventually serving as commander of patrol, detectives and narcotics units.
+In 1994, he was promoted to Deputy Superintendent and managed the department's education and training, research and development, labor affairs, crime prevention, and professional counseling functions.

 Evidence-Based Research and Practice: